Texas Pacific Land Corp: A Hig - GuruFocus.com

-Texas Pacific Land Corp (TPL, Financial) is a prominent player in the Oil & Gas industry.
-As of August 3, 2023, the company's stock price stands at $1559.77, with a market cap of $12 billion.
-The stock has seen a gain of 6.45% today and an impressive 15.86% over the past four weeks.
-This article will delve into the company's financial performance and potential, as indicated by its GF Score and other key metrics.
+Founded in 1888, Texas Pacific Land Corp (TPL, Financial) is one of the largest landowners in the state of Texas with approximately 900,000 acres of land in West Texas.
+The company operates in the Oil & Gas industry and primarily generates revenue through oil and gas royalties, easements, and land sales.
+As of August 4, 2023, TPL's stock price stands at $1700.04, with a market cap of $13.05 billion.
+The company's stock price has seen a gain of 5.51% today and a significant increase of 25.35% over the past four weeks.

 GF Score Analysis

-The GF Score is a comprehensive ranking system developed by GuruFocus.
-It evaluates a stock's performance potential based on five key aspects: Financial Strength, Profitability Rank, Growth Rank, GF Value Rank, and Momentum Rank.
-TPL boasts a GF Score of 96/100, placing it in the highest outperformance potential category.
-This suggests that the company is likely to generate higher returns than those with lower GF Scores.
+The GF Score is a stock performance ranking system developed by GuruFocus.
+It uses five aspects of valuation, which have been found to be closely correlated to the long-term performances of stocks.
+TPL's GF Score is an impressive 96 out of 100, indicating the highest outperformance potential.
+This high score suggests that TPL is likely to generate higher returns than those with lower GF Scores.

-The Financial Strength Rank measures a company's financial stability.
-TPL's rank of 8/10 indicates a strong financial situation.
-The company has no debt burden, as indicated by its debt to revenue ratio of 0.00, and its Altman Z-Score of 58.50 further underscores its financial health.
+The Financial Strength Rank measures how strong a company's financial situation is.
+TPL's Financial Strength Rank is 8 out of 10, indicating a robust financial situation.
+The company has a high interest coverage of 10000.00 and a low debt to revenue ratio of 0.00.
+Additionally, its Altman Z score is 70.00, further confirming its financial strength.

 Profitability Rank Analysis